Oracle Direct NFS: How to Start

 alert log shows Direct NFS client is enabled by checking the below message Oracle instance running with ODM: Oracle Direct NFS ODM Library Version 2.0

 I found that the easiest and most reliable way to verify if DNFS is enabled and working as expected is to check Oracle Instances process’ opened files list.
-Find a process that have opened at least one data file and run lsof Linux command against the process.
-I usually check DBWR foreground process as it have some data files opened right from the instance start up time.
+Find a process that has opened at least one data file and run lsof Linux command against the process.
+I usually check the DBWR foreground process as it has some data files opened right from the instance start up time.

-The following is an example how an output should looks like if the DNFS is in use:
+The following is an example of how an output should look like if the DNFS is in use:

 Pay attention to the last two rows I highlighted.
 You should see just TCP/IP sockets opened by the process towards NFS server.
 There should not be any data files listed.
-If you see any of the data files (located on NFS) in the output then the instance doesn’t use DNFS.
-BTW: I would appreciate if you provide an output with data files listed in the comments section above this blog post as I would like readers to see an example.
-Unfortunately I don’t have a good (bad) example handy as all instances I have access to use DNFS today :).
+If you see any of the data files (located on NFS) in the output, then the instance doesn’t use DNFS.
+BTW: I would appreciate if you provided an output with data files listed in the comments section below this blog post as I would like readers to see an example.
+Unfortunately, I don’t have a good (bad) example handy as all instances I have access to use DNFS today :).

-At this point I would like to end my very first DNFS related blog post.
-I have a lot more to say about DNFS but I leave it for the future blog posts.
-The following is just annotation that I have to say about DNFS:
+At this point, I would like to end my very first DNFS-related blog post.
+I have a lot more to say about DNFS, but I’ll leave it for future blog posts.
+The following is just comments and questions I have about DNFS:

-- NFS server must be configured to accept NFS clients’ requests coming from non standard port range
+- NFS server must be configured to accept NFS clients’ requests coming from a non-standard port range.

 - Performance difference between kNFS & DNFS (testing results).
 Is there any real benefits using DNFS over kNFS?

-- Some other details you want to here :) …
+- Some other details you want here :) …

-Let’s hope with all your support and a bit of free time I will blog about the topics mentioned :)
+Let’s hope that, with all your support and a bit of free time, I will blog about the topics mentioned :)

 Stay tuned folks,

-13 comments on “Oracle Direct NFS: How to start”
+13 Responses to “Oracle Direct NFS: How to Start”

 Leave a Reply